ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 configurations ({{hpke-config-resource}}) and reports ({{report-resource}}) resources.

-### HPKE Configuration Resource {#hpke-config-resource}
+### HPKE Configurations Resource {#hpke-configs-resource}

-Before the client can upload its report to the leader, it must know the HPKE configuration of each aggregator.
+Before the client can upload its report to the leader, it must know each Aggregator's supported HPKE configurations.
 See {{compliance}} for information on HPKE algorithm choices.
-Clients retrieve the HPKE configuration from each aggregator by accessing the HPKE configuration resource.
+Clients retrieve the HPKE configurations from each Aggregator by accessing the HPKE configurations resource.

 #### Required methods